Skip to content

 A second source of systematic error is age-related stature loss.
 Stature decreases with age due to intervertebral disc compression and vertebral body remodeling, at a rate of approximately 0.10-0.12 cm per year after age 30.
 For an adult individual estimated at age 50-60, this represents a potential stature loss of 2-3 cm from maximum adult stature.
 Regression equations built on cadaveric samples (as all the major stature equations are) typically involve individuals who were older at death than the living population that appears in missing-persons registers.
 The correction recommended in published literature (Giles and Hutchinson 1991) is to add 0.06 x (age at death - 30) cm to the skeletal estimate to approximate the maximum living stature if the decedent was over 30.
 This correction should be applied and reported where age estimation provides a reliable adult age range.

 Body-mass estimation from skeletal remains is a younger field than stature estimation.
 The foundational modern method is from Ruff, Scott, and Walker (1997), published in the American Journal of Physical Anthropology.
-The method exploits the functional relationship between the femoral head's articular surface area and the compressive load it must transmit in standing and walking: a heavier individual requires a proportionally larger femoral head to distribute the load within bone-strength limits.
+The method is based on the functional relationship between femoral head articular surface area and compressive load in bipedal locomotion: a heavier individual requires a proportionally larger femoral head to distribute load within bone-strength limits.
 Femoral head diameter (FHD) is the practical measurement: the superoinferior (vertical) diameter of the femoral head, measured at the widest point perpendicular to the neck axis.

 The Ruff-Scott-Walker 1997 equations use a combined sample of skeletal individuals from multiple documented collections with known body mass at death (recorded from death certificates and clinical records).
 The male equation from their paper is: Body mass (kg) = 2.268 x FHD - 52.26, SEE ± 7.36 kg.
 The female equation is: Body mass (kg) = 1.698 x FHD - 30.55, SEE ± 5.96 kg.
 For a male with FHD of 48 mm, the estimate is approximately 56.5 kg with a 95 per cent range of approximately 42-71 kg.

 The SEEs for body-mass estimation are substantially larger, proportionally, than those for stature estimation.
-A SEE of ±7 kg is a meaningful uncertainty range when the investigation hinges on whether the individual weighed 55 kg or 75 kg.
+A SEE of ±7 kg represents a meaningful uncertainty range when a 20 kg difference in estimated body mass is investigatively significant.
 This uncertainty reflects the biological fact that the femoral head diameter scales with lean body mass and mechanical loading rather than total body mass, which varies more widely with fat mass.
 An obese individual with high fat mass but normal mechanical loading may have a femoral head that underestimates their true total body mass.
 Conversely, a heavily muscled athlete with a large femoral head relative to their weight will have body mass overestimated.

 The Auerbach and Ruff (2004) method provides a second body-mass proxy using bi-iliac (maximum pelvic) breadth combined with stature, based on the relationship between body breadth and total mass.
 Their equation: Body mass (kg) = 0.422 x bi-iliac breadth (mm) + 0.071 x stature (cm) - 69.72, uses two measurements that are often preserved when individual bones are fragmented.
 The Auerbach-Ruff method has slightly larger SEEs than the femoral head method for most populations but is valuable when the femoral head is absent.